ac6y/slac_exc/README.md

 After installation, make sure that the apptainer binary is on your environment's path.

-Now you should be able to pull and run the publically available image directly without any authentication by simply typing `make` to run the command using the Makefile, or by running the command manually:
+Now you should be able to pull and run the publically available image directly without any authentication by simply typing `make run_without_login` to run the command using the Makefile, or by running the apptainer command manually:

 ```
 apptainer run docker://ghcr.io/ac6y/slac_exc/relion-app:latest